ianmclinden/CodeGolf/README.md

 Static Test Values:
 ---

-The file `statics.h` is provided to store static test values such as strings, integers, etc. This keeps the golf files compact.
+The file `test_values.h` is provided to store static test values such as strings, integers, etc. This keeps the golf files compact.

 Automated C Testing:
 ---